 Firstly, most of Nigerians are very devoted Christians, and this religious aspect is strongly present throughout the wedding.
 The ceremony is quite long and purely religious.
 It is always conducted by a priest.

-As the parents of the couple usually pay for the wedding, the decision of the extent of the party versus religious elements lies with them.
+Since the parents of the couple usually pay for the wedding, the decision of the extent of the party, versus religious elements lies with them.

 Having a seating plan is not very common at Nigerian weddings, where the tables closest to the couple are for parents and friends.
-The couple sits separately from their guests, sometimes at a head table, or sometimes at a bridal stage, depending on their preferences.
+The couple sits separately from their guests, sometimes at a head table, or sometimes on a stage, depending on their preferences.

 Nigerian weddings are associated with big bridal trails and on average five bridesmaids and five groomsmen.
 The bridal entrance to the party is a big thing.
-The couple enters the reception dancing and accompanied by their bridesmaids and groomsmen.
+The couple enter the reception dancing, accompanied by their bridesmaids and groomsmen.
 The rest of the guests greet them standing.

 For the white weddings that we organise for brides in Dubai, preferred styles include classic mermaid cut as well as princess ball gown style.